SourceFinder Frequently Asked Questions

 - Select the appropriate resource form for your request.

 - Submit your manually entered request

 - Some Steely library databases will have a SourceFinder link button.
 If so, use this to import your citation.

 - Click the submit button to complete your request whether using ILLiad or adding through a database.

 The book/journal I need isn't on the shelf but is available according to the library catalog or is damaged.
 How do I get it?

 Request the item through your SourceFinder account noting the reason for requesting an item owned by W. Frank Steely Library in the notes portion of the request.
 The SourceFinder team will verify your note and place the request.

 My citation is incomplete; can I still request the item?

+Yes!
 The more information you provide, the easier it is for the SourceFinder team to locate your request.
-If you are unable to fill in the required citation information, please use one of our reference and research assistance services.
+If you are unable to fill in the required citation information, ask your MyLibrarian or submit your request with the best citation you have.
 For more information about our reference and research assistance please see Ask Steely Library!.

 Which material may be difficult to receive via SourceFinder?